tjdwill/dbs/journal.md

 # DBS Journal

+## 21 December 2025

+I tweaked the window title and the about page.
+Finally, I update the README with documentation for using the application.

+## 20 December 2025

+Experimented with CMake install to create a basic distribution for Windows.
+I will need to learn how to build a shared library version of DBS on Windows as well as correct the installation on Linux.
+The install script does not appear to copy Qt's platform plugins into the installation directory.

+- Learn how to create _declspec macro files.
+- Learn to build w/ shared libraries with correct linking
+- Debug the Linux installation.

 ## 19 December 2025

 I completed the draft of the DBS application.
 I'm not too ecstatic with how some